ASME QLD Young Composers’ Competition

 The Libellum reading group meets weekly to preview new fiction purchased by the Beanland Memorial Library and review illustrated books, popular fiction and non-fiction titles, graphic novels and literature websites.
 The club also promotes writers festivals, book launches, writing competitions and book trailers.
 Students who love books will enjoy interacting with each other in an informal and relaxed atmosphere.

-Spring Hill Young Writers Group
+Grammar Writers Group